simoneromano96/federation-graphql-rust/README.md

 So the Identity/Accounts Service (they should be merged) exposes both "REST" (I wouldn't call them REST TBH) and GraphQL API standards.

-I believe that the tokens are as secure as where they are stored, so having them in the local storage or session storage in a untrusted client is bad, while cookies can be blocked from reading from JS and are set automatically and they can be invalidated (with a real logout).
+I believe that the tokens are as secure as where they are stored, so having them in the local storage or session storage in a untrusted client is bad, cookies, on the other hand, can be blocked from reading from JS (HTTP Only), are set automatically and they can be invalidated (with a real logout).

 Tokens are good/perfect for machine-to-machine communication where the parties are trusted.